Amanda-Somerville/aimandamercy/README.md

 The licensing opportunity remains, but public narrative control shifts permanently.

 **This is the last chance to lead the story — not follow it.**
 ---

+### ✨ Final Note from Amanda Somerville

+This publication is not an act of revenge.
+It is an act of principle.
+If any involved party is willing to come forward with genuine remorse, proper credit, and meaningful repair — the door remains open.

+Mistakes happen.
+Trust can be rebuilt.
+But only with truth, not silence.

+— Amanda
+---

 *Published by Amanda Somerville | Aimanda-The Brooker Method | July 2025*